argoproj/argo-cd/docs/user-guide/private-repositories.md

 !!!note
     When pasting SSH private key in the UI, make sure there are no unintended line breaks or additional characters in the text area

+!!!note
+    When your SSH repository is served from a non-standard port, you have to use `ssh://`-style URLs to specify your repository.
+The scp-style `git@yourgit.com:yourrepo` URLs do **not** support port specification, and will treat any port number as part of the repository's path.

 > earlier than v1.2

 The Argo CD UI don't support configuring SSH credentials.
 The SSH credentials can only be configured using the Argo CD CLI: